 Depending on the type of property you are renting, some local taxes may apply.
 If you are privately renting a property and living alone, you can expect to receive bills in February.
 Based on your income and savings, you may be eligible for a refund.
 If you have an independent rental contract and your own house address, expect to be charged for:

 Waste tax (Afvalstoffenheffing)

 This is calculated depending on the number of people registered at the same address.
-For one person you would need to pay $\in$ 313.32 in 2022.
+In 2024, a one person household will pay $\in$ 390.12.

 Wastewater and sewage tax (Rioolheffing)